Read Time: 8 minutes

 It motivates you, you know how close you are, and if you've successfully made it or not.

-Over the next 21 Damn Early Days, you'll be defining and challenging your own SUMMIT.
+Over the next 21 days, you'll be defining and challenging your own SUMMIT.

 A successfully defined SUMMIT has the following characteristics:

 Specific / It is clearly defined and identified.

 Unreasonable / It is something that pushes you beyond your comfort zone.